scottiamcgrath/scottiamcgrath/README.md

 I Research AI Safety

-I rarely use any form of social media, but it do check my emails. so contact me via email.
+I rarely use any form of social media, but it do check my emails.
+So contact me via email.

 Email: tia@scottiamcgrath.ca <br/>